aidenybai/million/README.md

 Million takes heavy inspiration from [React](https://github.com/facebook/react), and believes in the core philosophies and values behind [Lucia](https://github.com/aidenybai/lucia) and [Inferno](https://github.com/infernojs/inferno).
 Feel free to check them out if you interested in an alternative library to use.

+_Why is it called "Million"?
+The name originated for the goal of being able to handle 1m+ ops/s for benchmarks_

 ---

 © 2021 Aiden Bai.